 and look for the symptoms in the case, you sometimes find that a single remedy doesn’t cover all of them.

-For example, if you have a runny nose and sore throat with amelioration (improvement) in a storm, you may see that you can’t find a single remedy that covers the whole case.
-So, how, under the circumstances, does one pick a remedy?
+For example, if you have a runny nose, a headache, muscle aches, diarrhea and a sore throat with amelioration (improvement) of all your symptoms in a storm, you might see that you can’t find a single remedy that covers the whole case; or, conversely, you might find that too many remedies cover the whole case.
+So, how, under the circumstances, does one decide what to take?
 It seems to suggest that you have to disregard some of the symptoms as being irrelevant or less important, and that’s exactly what you have to do!

 It doesn’t occur to the average person that we all have colds differently!
 And it’s how we’re different, in homeopathy, that leads to the correct remedy.
 Everything else in this case is like everyone else’s cold–except for this one thing; therefore, that’s what’s going to unlock the case for us, that’s where the remedy is going to be found!